George Washington (1789 -1791)

 More than a decade later he hired a carpenter to fix the cage of a bird no one can recall.
-His step step-granddaughter had what people remember as a “green” parrot.
+His step-granddaughter Nelly had what people remember as a “green” parrot.

 Pol was taught to swear and screamed curse words at his funeral.
 The African Grey had to be ejected from the funeral ceremony when he started cursing in both English and Spanish, all learned from the president!

-Zachary Taylor: (1849–1850) Had a canary Named Johnny Ty Not to be confused with the Zachary Taylor American who was the first baseman in the National Baseball Association for the 1874 Baltimore Canaries.
+Had a canary Named Johnny Ty Not to be confused with the Zachary Taylor American who was the first baseman in the National Baseball Association for the 1874 Baltimore Canaries?

-James Buchanan (1857–1861) He had a terrible presidency but owned a cool pair of bald eagles given to him as gifts to somehow make up for his lack of a wife (he had an elephant too – must have been a Republican).
+He had a terrible presidency but owned a cool pair of bald eagles given to him is gifts to somehow make up for his lack of a wife (he had an elephant too – must have been a Republican).